Talent-Catalog/talentcatalog/docs/v220/job_chats.md

   style: compressed
 ---

-With tha advent of direct employer access it means that not all users of the Talent Catalog will be on Slack.
+With the advent of direct employer access it means that not all users of the Talent Catalog will be on Slack.
 This has been one of the drivers behind the need for Job Chats to be placed directly within Talent Catalog, allowing all users to communicate with each other.
 We've also acknowledged that there are often multiple modes of communication, such as Slack, email, WhatsApp, Trengo; and